Kord-Extensions/kord-extensions/docs/docs/concepts/events.md

 }
 ```

+Use the `check` function to define a set of predicates that must all return `true` in order for the event handler to
+be run - you can read more about checks on [the Checks page](/concepts/checks).
+Once all the checks pass, the `action`
+lambda will be called.

-Event handlers are a fairly simple concept.
-Note that the `action` lambda above is a receiver function, where `this`
-is bound to an `EventContext` object.
+Note that the `action` lambda above is a receiver function, where `this`is bound to an `EventContext` object.

 ## Event Context